-Dr. Adnan Nadir is a medical specialist in adult gastroenterology.
-Dr. Nadir (or staff) speaks the following languages: Urdu and Spanish.
-His areas of expertise include the following: hepatitis C, crohn's disease, and celiac disease.
-His hospital/clinic affiliations include Baylor Scott & White Health and Texas Health Presbyterian Hospital Plano.
-He graduated from Dow Medical College.
+Dr. Adnan Nadir is an adult gastroenterologist.
+His areas of expertise include hepatitis C, crohn's disease, and celiac disease.
 His average patient rating is 3.5 stars out of 5.
-Dr. Nadir takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Nadir takes.
+Dr. Nadir is a graduate of Dow Medical College.
+Dr. Nadir (or staff) is conversant in Urdu and Spanish.
+He is affiliated with Baylor Scott & White Health and Texas Health Presbyterian Hospital Plano.
 He has an open panel.

 Relevant Interests: , diarrhea, Crohn's disease, inflammatory bowel disease, celiac disease, ulcerative colitis, small intestine disorders, gastroparesis, gastritis, irritable bowel syndrome (IBS), acid reflux (GERD), constipation